by275/plex_autoscan/README.md

       `"MIME_TYPES": false`

-   1. Add in your Rclone crypt paths on Google Drive into 'SERVER_PATH_MAPPINGS'.
+   1. Add in your Rclone crypt paths on Google Drive into `SERVER_PATH_MAPPINGS`.
 This will tell Plex Autoscan to map Rclone crypt paths on Google Drive to their local counter part.

       ```json
       "SERVER_PATH_MAPPINGS": {